engine-plus/StarLake/README.md

 # Performance Comparison Between Star Lake and Iceberg
 In above data Lake solutions, Delta Lake open source version exists to feed commercial version, and the community is inactive.
-Hudi focuses on the streaming scenario, and does not support concurrent write, as a data lake solution, the application scenario is too narrow.
+Hudi focuses on the streaming scenario, and does not support concurrent write, as a data lake solution, its application scenario is too narrow.
 Iceberg, with its elegant abstract design and active community, as well as more and more new features as the version is updated, is one of the best data lake solution at present, so we choose Iceberg to compare performance.

 ![performance comparison](doc/performance_comparison.png)